The knee joint consists of three parts. Tricompartmental osteoarthritis occurs when arthritis symptoms affect all three parts.

 - weakness or buckling in the knees

-- a change in gait, typically a knock-kneed or bowl-legged walking gait
+- a change in gait, typically a knock-kneed or bowlegged walking gait

-Symptoms may get worse after sitting or resting for a long time, and impact type of exercises may also cause more pain and swelling in the joint.
+Symptoms may get worse after sitting or resting for a long period of time.
+Impact exercises may also cause more pain and swelling in the joint.

-- grating feeling whenever the knee is moved
+- a grating feeling whenever they move the knee

-- stiffness in the knees in the morning or after periods of sitting or resting
+- stiffness in the morning or after resting that improves after 30 minutes

 - tenderness and swelling in the area